-Kathleen Noonan is founding co-director of PolicyLab at The Children’s Hospital of Philadelphia (CHOP).
+Kathleen Noonan is the CEO of the Camden Coalition.
+Previously, Kathleen was founding co-director of PolicyLab at The Children’s Hospital of Philadelphia (CHOP) from 2008 to 2015, and then Associate Vice President for Board Governance.
 Kathleen has worked extensively at the intersection of health and welfare law, especially as it relates to children.
-She is a member of the faculty in the University of Pennsylvania Masters of Public Health Program, and is adjunct faculty in the Division of Pediatrics at the School of Medicine.
-At PolicyLab, Kathleen leads the Center's strategy and policy work.
-Her research focuses on policy and system design and how it supports better outcomes for vulnerable children and families.
+While at CHOP, she was a member of the faculty in the University of Pennsylvania Masters of Public Health Program, and was adjunct faculty in the Division of Pediatrics at the School of Medicine.
+At PolicyLab, Kathleen led the Center's strategy and policy work.
+Her research focused on policy and system design and how it supports better outcomes for vulnerable children and families.
 Kathleen also serves as a mediator in class action public-impact cases concerning pediatric health and human services.

 After launching PolicyLab, Kathleen took a two-year leave to become a clinical associate professor at the University of Wisconsin Law School, where she taught health law, started and directed both a Government Law Clinic and the University of Wisconsin's JD-MPH program.
 Prior to founding PolicyLab, Kathleen spent seven years as a senior associate and engagement manager with Casey Strategic Consulting, the consulting arm of the Annie E. Casey Foundation.
 Earlier in her career, she practiced law at the Boston firm of Hill & Barlow; served as a law clerk to United States District Judge Morris E. Lasker; and worked in public policy positions in New York City with the Citizens’ Committee for Children of New York, Inc., and Bank Street College of Education.